Ronald M. Sega

-Ronald Michael "Ron" Sega (born December 4, 1952) is an American former astronaut who is professor of systems engineering and Vice President for Energy and the Environment at the Colorado State University Research Foundation, a non-profit advocacy organization supporting CSU.
+Ronald Michael Sega (born December 4, 1952) is an American former astronaut who is professor of systems engineering and Vice President for Energy and the Environment at the Colorado State University Research Foundation, a non-profit advocacy organization supporting CSU.
 He is also the Vice President and Enterprise Executive for Energy and Environment at Ohio State University.
 From August 2005 to August 2007, he served as Under Secretary of the Air Force.
 He is a retired major general in the United States Air Force and a former NASA astronaut.
 Sega was born in Cleveland, Ohio, he is of Slovene origin.
 He was married to fellow astronaut Bonnie J. Dunbar.
-He is now married to Ann Sega and they have two sons.
+He is now married to Ann Sega; they have two sons.
 He has lived in both Northfield, Ohio and Colorado Springs.

 Education

-Sega graduated from Nordonia High School, Macedonia, Ohio, in 1970 after which he received a Bachelor of Science degree in mathematics and physics from the United States Air Force Academy in 1974, a Master of Science degree in physics from Ohio State University in 1975, and a doctorate in electrical engineering from University of Colorado at Boulder in 1982.
+Sega graduated from Nordonia High School, Macedonia, Ohio, in 1970 after which he received a Bachelor of Science degree in mathematics and physics from the United States Air Force Academy in 1974, a Master of Science degree in physics from Ohio State University in 1975, and a doctorate in electrical engineering from University of Colorado Boulder in 1982.

 Career

 Sega completed pilot training in 1976 and served as an Instructor Pilot at Williams Air Force Base, Arizona, until 1979.
 From 1979 to 1982 he was on the faculty of the United States Air Force Academy in the physics department where he designed and constructed a laboratory facility to investigate microwave fields using infrared techniques while pursuing a doctorate in electrical engineering.
-In 1982 he joined the faculty of the University of Colorado at Colorado Springs as assistant professor in the Department of Electrical and Computer Engineering.
+In 1982 he joined the faculty of the University of Colorado Colorado Springs as assistant professor in the Department of Electrical and Computer Engineering.
 He was promoted to associate professor in 1985, granted tenure in 1988, promoted to professor in 1990, and is currently on an extended leave of absence.
 From 1987 to 1988 he served as Technical Director, Lasers and Aerospace Mechanics Directorate, of the Frank J. Seiler Research Laboratory at the U.S. Air Force Academy.
 From 1989 to 1990, while on leave from the University of Colorado, he served as Research Associate Professor of Physics at the University of Houston, affiliated with the Space Vacuum Epitaxy Center, and is adjunct professor of physics.
 Sega is a co-principal investigator and mission director for the Wake Shield Facility (WSF) which has flown on Space Shuttle mission STS-60 in February 1994 and STS-76 in 1996.
 He has authored or co-authored over 100 technical publications.

 As a pilot, Sega has logged over 4,000 hours in the Air Force, Air Force Reserves and NASA.